-To allow utilities to recover up to one-third of the cost for typical distribution system projects, especially larger projects such as the Rochester Project, could allow a utility to significantly increase revenue recovery without subjecting itself to review under a rate case.252 Such an outcome would upend the traditional rate recovery process for natural gas utilities in Minnesota and could not possibly be what the Legislature intended when it enacted this statute in response to the severely-cold, propane-stressed winter of 2013-14.
-Instead, as will be discussed in greater detail below, the NGEP rider statute was enacted with a very specific purpose: to promote expansion of natural gas to areas of the state where existing policies still left some communities short.
+- 236. If MERC can recover one-third of the Rochester Project through the NGEP Rider, when MERC has been very clear in explaining that the Rochester Project will not actually extend service to any new areas or connect to any new customers, then there do not appear to be any infrastructure investments that would not be eligible for the NGEP Rider.
+Under that interpretation, natural gas utilities in Minnesota would begin recovering one-third of all of their investments through NGEP Riders.
+There is no indication in the NGEP Statue that the Legislature intended such a major regulatory shift. - 237.
+To allow utilities to recover up to one-third of the cost for typical distribution system projects, especially larger projects such as the Rochester Project, could allow a utility to significantly increase revenue recovery without subjecting itself to review under a rate case.
+196 - 238.
+The OAG cautioned that such an outcome would upend the traditional rate recovery process for natural gas utilities in Minnesota and could not possibly be what the Legislature intended when it enacted this statute in response to the severely-cold, propane-stressed winter of 2013-14. - 239.
+The NGEP rider statute was enacted with a very specific purpose: to promote expansion of natural gas to areas of the state where existing policies still left some communities short. - 240.
 The NGEP Rider Statute was not meant to upend decades of policy by allowing every natural gas utility to perform an end-run around normal regulatory procedures in order to recover one-third of most of its investments through a rider.
 Such a result would be absurd, and is an indication that there is ambiguity in the statute.
-As the Minnesota Supreme Court has pointed out, decision-makers are "obliged to reject a construction that leads to absurd results or unreasonable results which utterly depart from the purpose of the statute."253 When the literal language meaning put forward by one party would lead to this result, "it is necessary to look to the purpose for which the statute was enacted."254
+As the Minnesota Supreme Court has pointed out, decision-makers are "obliged to reject a construction that leads to absurd results or unreasonable results which utterly depart from the purpose of the statute."
+When the literal language meaning put forward by one party would lead to this result, "it is necessary to look to the purpose for which the statute was enacted."